byt3n33dl3/thc-KatanaX/README.md

    - Javascript crawling.

+- CSRF Token or Cookie Hijacking.

-   - Custom cookies Attacks, Users can specify custom cookies to include in requests.
+   - Custom Cookies Attacks, Users can specify custom cookies to include in requests.

 <h4 align="center">Sword Master from the Under Ground</h4>